 Winter time is penguin nesting season!
 This is a critical time for the little penguins as they spend more time ashore to find a mate, lay some eggs and raise the chicks.
-To ensure minimal disturbance to the penguins during this time, the Department of Parks & Wildlife traditionally closes Penguin Island to the public.
-However, for the first time ever, Rockingham Wild Encounters has been authorised to take a limited number of visitors on an escorted walk of Penguin Island as part of their winter cruise program!
+To ensure minimal disturbance to the penguins during this time, the WA’s Parks and Wildlife Services take a limited number of visitors on an escorted walk of Penguin Island as part of their winter cruise program.
 Read on below for full details.

 IS THE PENGUIN ISLAND WILDLIFE CRUISE SUITABLE FOR ME?

 It’s perfect for everyone and a great way to see a lot in a short time.
 The cruise stays within the sheltered waters of Shoalwater Bay so it’s smooth sailing and sea sickness is highly unlikely.
 It’s suitable for all ages and people with limited mobility.
 Our gangways and glass bottom boat are wheelchair and pram friendly.
 For the guided walk component there are 2 grades of walk on offer.
 The first is an easy walk for the average person but includes some sections along the beach and several steps up to the southern lookout.
 For people with limited mobility, there is an alternative wheelchair friendly option along the northern boardwalk.
 If you would prefer not to walk, then you’re welcome to rest under the trees in the picnic area.